 Time to let go of the outdated computer, broken desktop printer and pre-flat screen TV you haven’t used in years?
 You can bring up to seven household electronics per visit to the Transfer Station at no cost.

 - Located at the Transfer Station

-- Up to Ten Household Electronics Per Trip at No Cost
+- Up to Seven Household Electronics Per Visit at No Cost

 - Bulk Pickups Available

 Why Electronics Recycling?